aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

    requires them.
 This is not a reasonable solution, since it would too confusing for customers to know when they need these peer dependencies, and when they do not.
+5. Upstream the custom resources where the zip files are used.
+Since all of these zip files are used in custom resources, another way to remove them from `aws-cdk-lib` is to remove the custom resources themselves.
+We will create Uluru resources that are available in the CloudFormation public registry under the namespace `AWS::CDK`.
+In addition to reducing the size of the package, this solution also has another benefit of addressing pain points with CDK publishing custom resources into customer accounts.
+The lambda-layer APIs on their own are also valuable to customers.
+If we are able to remove their dependencies within aws-cdk-lib by removing the custom resources, then we could vend these libraries separately for customers who use them explicitly.
+We are not going to pursue this solution right now, since this will increase the operational burden on our team by an unknown amount.
+The proposed solution does not prevent us from also pursuing this in the future.
+This would remove the need for customers in network-restricted to perform a workaround to get these dependencies.

 #### Javascript Files (.js)